The Do’s and Don’ts of Watering Plants in PEAT Based Products

 Peat Based Products vs. Bark Based Products

-Growing media (i.e. dirt for you plants) that are bark based means it is composed primarily of finely grounded or shredded bits of bark.
+Growing media (e.g., dirt for your plants) that are bark-based are mostly shredded or ground bits of bark.
 The bark is sourced from fallen or scraped-off tree bark.

-Bark can also break down quickly.
-When dirt gets dense, it takes away available air space — and your plant’s root health counts on air just as much as it does water.
+Unfortunately, bark breaks down quickly, leaving you with densely packed soil.
+Dense dirt takes away available air space, and your plant's root health depends on air just as much as water.

-A word of caution for cheaper soil mixes that simply say “wood products” in the ingredient list: that means it’s not bark and could be anything made of wood!
-It could be wooden palettes or old furniture.
-These items don’t have to be cleaned before they are ground up for growing media, which means fuel, chemicals, or other unwanted byproducts could be mixed into your dirt.
-These ground up “wood products” break down even faster than bark, compounding your soil and taking away necessary air from your plants’ roots.
+A word of caution for cheaper soil mixes that say "wood products" in the ingredient list: that means it's not bark and could be anything made of wood!
+It could be wooden pallets or old furniture, leaving fuel, chemicals, or other unwanted byproducts in your dirt.
+These ground-up "wood products" break down even faster than bark!

-Peat based products (like Good Dirt!) means the primary ingredient is an organic, soilless, naturally sterile medium harvested from peat bogs.
-Soils that are based in peat moss are typically lightweight, fluffy, and have good airflow.
+In peat-based products like Good Dirt, the primary ingredient is an organic, soilless, naturally sterile medium harvested from peat bogs.
+Soils with peat moss are typically lightweight, fluffy, and have good airflow.

 Peat moss is part of the same plant as sphagnum moss.
 The sphagnum moss originates from the plant on the surface of a soil or marsh, while peat moss is the layer beneath it that holds the saturated, dead sphagnum moss.
 Because of this, peat moss naturally holds water, like a sponge — it can soak up to 20 times its own weight in moisture!